-The optional practicum is designed to provide practical experience for students in the Department of Tourism, Recreation and Sport Management.
-Students can earn elective course credit by maintaining a part-time workload in a setting appropriate to their specialization such as athletic programs, corporate and private event and meeting planners, visitors’ bureaus, sports commissions, theme parks and attractions, resorts, hotels, destination management organizations and sports agencies where significant learning possibilities exist.
+The optional TERM Practicum Proposal Form is designed to provide practical experience for students in the Department of Tourism, Hospitality and Event Management.
+Students can earn elective course credit by maintaining a part-time workload in a setting appropriate to their specialization such as corporate and private event and meeting planners, visitors’ bureaus, theme parks and attractions, resorts, hotels and destination management organizations where significant learning possibilities exist.
 For more information about the practicum option, click here.

 Please direct all internship questions to:

-Networking and Industry Outreach: Obtaining employment in tourism, event management, recreation and/or sport requires an intentional effort at building relationships (i.e., networking) with industry professionals.
-Networking opportunities are shared weekly through the .
-For more information about networking opportunities, contact , Director of Engaged Learning & Outreach at email@example.com.
+Networking and Industry Outreach: Obtaining employment in tourism, hospitality or event management requires an intentional effort at building relationships (i.e., networking) with industry professionals.
+Networking opportunities are shared weekly through the Pulse Email Newsletter.
+For more information about networking opportunities, contact Dr. Craig Schmitt, Director of Engaged Learning & Outreach at firstname.lastname@example.org.